-- If an insurance company pays you or your lawyer and not DHMP, you or your lawyer will reimburse DHMP up to the amount of benefits paid out.
+- You will tell DHMP, within 30 days of your becoming injured or ill: - o If another party caused your injury or illness. - The names of the liable party and that party's insurance company. - The name of your own insurance company if you have other coverage for your injury or illness. - The name of any lawyer that you hired to help you collect your claim from a liable party. - You or your lawyer will notify the liable party's insurance company, and your own insurance company, that DHMP is paying your medical bills. - The insurance company must contact DHMP to discuss payment. - The insurance company must pay DHMP before it pays you or your lawyer. - Neither you nor your lawyer will collect any money from an insurance company until after DHMP is paid in full.
+This applies even if the insurance money to be paid is referred to as damages for pain and suffering, lost wages or other damages. - If an insurance company pays you or your lawyer and not DHMP, you or your lawyer will reimburse DHMP up to the amount of benefits paid out.
 DHMP will not pay your lawyer any attorney's fees or costs for collecting the insurance money. - DHMP will have an automatic subrogation lien, and direct right of reimbursement, against any insurance money that is owed to you by an insurance company, or that has been paid to your lawyer.
 DHMP may notify other parties of its lien and direct right of reimbursement. - DHMP may give an insurance company and your lawyer any DHMP records necessary for collection.
 If asked, you agree to sign a release allowing DHMP records to be provided to an insurance company and your lawyer.
 If asked, you agree to sign any other papers that will help DHMP collect money due. - You and your lawyer will give DHMP any information requested about your claim against the liable party. - You and your lawyer will notify DHMP of any dealings with, or lawsuits against, the liable party. - You and your lawyer will not do anything to hurt the ability of DHMP to collect paid benefits from the liable party or an insurance company. - You will owe DHMP any money that the plan is unable to collect because of your, or your lawyer's, lack of help or interference.
 You agree to pay to DHMP any attorney's fees and costs that the plan must pay in order to collect this money from you. - DHMP will not pay any medical bills that should have been paid by another party or insurance company.

-If you have questions, please call our Health Plan Services Department at 303-602-2100.
+If you have questions, please call our Health Plan Services Department at 303-602-2090.

-DISCLOSURE OF HEALTH AND BILLING INFORMATION TO THIRD-PARTIES
+DISCLOSURE OF HEALTH AND BILLING INFORMATION TO THIRD PARTIES

 DHMP may disclose your health and billing information to third parties for the adjudication and subrogation of health benefit claims.
-This includes providing DHMP's claim processing records, provider billing records and member's medical records to a third party and that third party's legal representatives and insurers for the purpose of determining the third party's liability and coverage of the member's medical expenses.
+This includes providing DHMP's claim processing records, provider billing records, and member's medical records to a third party and that third party's legal representatives and insurers for the purpose of determining the third party's liability and coverage of the member's medical expenses.